 We can always learn how to do things better!

-We have produced a range of practical resources to help you to maintain a health orchard.
+We have also produced a range of practical resources to help orchard owners maintain a healthy orchard.

 Whilst many of the practical methods of caring for the trees have barely changed, scientific advances have greatly improved the accuracy of our identification of their crops.